to see you spend one more dime

 - There's a strategy guide available for Awesome Gaiden, but even he can't help you.

-- While they've gotten slightly better about this, Prima guides tended to be full of errata, particularly their Animal Crossing (GameCube) guide, which had tons of misplaced screenshots and incorrect dates and times.
-Their Star Fox Adventures and Kirby 64: The Crystal Shards guides weren't even finished, ending before they could tell you how to fight the final boss (and in the case of Crystal Shards, claiming that the True Final Boss is a "friendly inhabitant of Shiver Star", among other insanity.).
+- While they've gotten slightly better about this, Prima guides tended to be full of errors, particularly their Animal Crossing (Nintendo GameCube) guide, which has tons of misplaced screenshots and incorrect dates and times.
+Their Star Fox Adventures and Kirby 64: The Crystal Shards guides aren't even finished, ending before they can tell you how to fight the final boss (and in the case of Crystal Shards, claiming that the Eldritch Abomination True Final Boss is a "friendly inhabitant of Shiver Star", among other bits of weirdness).
+Their guide to The Legend of Zelda: Ocarina of Time completely lacks a walkthrough for the Gerudo Training Grounds and only gives general hints for Ganon's Castle.
+The guide for Dragon Quest VIII doesn't even cover the full main quest, much less the side quests and Superbosses.

 - A particularly good strategy guide company was Versus Books.
 Their guides were basically totally complete walkthroughs.
 Admittedly, they left very little to the imagination and basically told you how to do everything, but they did it very effectively (and usually with a good sense of humor).
 They had a tendency to list everything you could get at parts of the game and tell you how to get them, like extra powerups and such.
 Their Metroid Prime guide was even completely streamlined, having you collect the Chozo Artifacts before you even needed to (or even scan their locations).
 They usually had a checklist in the back of the guide as well.
 Their Ocarina of Time guide even had custom illustrated maps.
 Sadly, they appear to have gone out of business.